Clarify/clarify_brightcove_sync/README.rst

 Video Media
 -----------

 The Clarify API ingests media from URLs.
 This sync tool looks in the Sources (renditions) of a Brightcove Video to find one with the highest resolution (up to 1080p), encoded using the H264 codec, and featuring an http/https Src URL.
 If no suitable video URL is found, the bundle will not be created in Clarify.
-Currently, the tool only supports videos that were ingested with Brightcove and does not support "remote" videos.
+See `Limitations`_ for more details.

 Metadata
 --------